diaechi/portfolio/README.md

 # Claudia's Portfolio

-This repository keeps track of all the projects I did while learning from freeCodeCamp and all the certifications.
+This repository keeps track of all the projects I did while learning and all the certifications.

 ## Projects